DataDog/integrations-core/vsphere/README.md

 Note that the vSphere integration has the ability to collect both per-resource metrics (such as those related to CPUs), and per-instance metrics (such as those related to CPU cores).
 As such, there are metrics that are only per-resource, only per-instance, or both.

-By default, the vSphere integration will only collect per-resource metrics, which will cause some metrics that are per-instance to be ignored.
+By default, the vSphere integration only collects per-resource metrics, which causes some metrics that are per-instance to be ignored.
 These can be configured using the `collect_per_instance_filters` option.
-See below for example:
+See below for an example:

 ```
 collect_per_instance_filters: